capi-workgroup/api-evolution/guidelines.rst

 -------------------

 Avoid ``enum``, which have compiler-/platform-dependent size.
-(CPython can not yet use C23's fixed underlying `enum` types.)
+(CPython cannot yet use C23's fixed underlying `enum` types.)
 Instead, use ``int`` with defined constants.

-Also avoid bitfields, which have compiler-/platform-dependent memory layout.
+Avoid bitfields, which have compiler-/platform-dependent memory layout.
 Instead, use fixed width integer types and bitmask constants.

-To be clear: it is fine to use ``enum`` and bitfields outside the public headers.
+To be clear: it is fine to use ``enum`` and bitfields within CPython sources, provided they do not need to be used in public headers.

 Objects